tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 80 (DuFr).md

 ## Notes and Information

-Start:  afternoon, Jan 3rd, 1749
+Start:  afternoon, Jan 8rd, 1749
 End: afternoon, Jan 8th, 1749
 #### [[Eudomes' Mirror]]
- - [ ] (DR:: 1749-01-08) [[Eudomes' Mirror]] used to look at the [[Fides Lucaris]] sending stone (recharge:: mirror)
+ - (DR:: 1749-01-08) [[Eudomes' Mirror]] used to look at the [[Fides Lucaris]] sending stone (recharge:: mirror)
 ## Timeline
-- [ ] (DR:: 1749-01-08): Arrive at Edge of Echoes early afternoon.
+- (DR:: 1749-01-08): Arrive at Edge of Echoes early afternoon.
 Land [[Vindristjarna]], descend into cave.
 Navigate down underground river by boat; fight water elements in a vast underground lake; traverse elemental hazards; arrive at ancient Drankorian ruins, uncover mystery of the ruins, free elemental.
-- 9 Jan 1749: Remain at the elemental forge while [[Faldrak Bronzehammer]] crafts magic
-- 10 Jan 1749: Remain at the elemental forge while [[Faldrak Bronzehammer|Faldrak]] crafts magic
-- 11 Jan 1749: Remain at the elemental forge while [[Faldrak Bronzehammer|Faldrak]] crafts magic
-- 12 Jan 1749: Remain at the elemental forge while [[Faldrak Bronzehammer|Faldrak]] crafts magic
-- 13 Jan 1749: Return to [[Vindristjarna]], depart for [[Gazetteer/The Western Green Sea Region/Istaros Watershed/Orenlas]]

 ## New Treasure

 ### Mundane Items